F04

 • 3.
 Test sensor resistance: Disconnect the sensor from the harness and measure resistance.
 If the reading is infinite (open) or near 0 Ω (short), replace the sensor with a Fulgor Milano-compatible NTC probe.

 • 4.
 Check continuity of harness: With the sensor removed, test continuity from the sensor connector to the control board connector.
-Repair or replace the harness if open or shorted to ground.
+Repair or replace the harness if it is open or shorted to ground.

 Advertisements